caeost/gosnap/README.md

 ## Go

 Go seems to have good potential for this kind of build system (although I suspect it has less library support) since it has a strong concurrency model and a focus on speed.
-It also doesn't lose too many of javascripts strengths since it treats functions as first class citizens and isn't too verbose.
+It also doesn't lose too many of javascript's strengths since it treats functions as first class citizens and isn't too verbose.

 ## To do